Barrow upon Humber: Culture and community

+The village is the home of Barton-upon-Humber Rugby Union Football Club and there is also a Bowls Club and a Barrow Sports & Fitness Club.
+There are numerous clubs and societies that meet in the Vicar's Room (next to the Church), the Methodist Schoolroom (adjoining the Chapel) and the Village Hall.
+Better Barrow Community Project is a charity (No. 1159794) with a particular interest in the history and heritage of the village.

 Landmarks

 Many of the buildings in the centre of the village are of 18th- and 19th-century origin.
 A number of buildings of note include Down Hall, Barrow Hall, Papist Hall, Forester's Hall and West Cote Farm.

 Church

 The Norman church, with parts that appear to be of earlier origin, is situated on a hilltop to the north of the village and known as the Church of Holy Trinity.
 When the grounds of the church were landscaped during the 1960s, many graves were lost and the remains were reburied in a communal grave site close to the northern wall of the church.
-There was much controversy about the disturbing of graves at the time.

 A sundial designed by James Harrison, younger brother of John Harrison, stood on the south side of the church near the cenotaph but this has now been removed and replaced by a replica.
 The church lytch gate was removed circa 1960 but there are still lich-stones on the right hand side when entering the church proper.
 The churchwarden's house that was located immediately to the east of the church path was condemned and demolished at about the same time.
 The church has a full peal of bells used frequently by local and visiting campanologists.